Home Reviews 3 Best Flea and Tick Treatments for Dogs Compared: Frontline vs. Seresto...

 Vet's Best Flea and Tick Home Spray Review: My Personal Favorite

 The active ingredients in this spray include peppermint oil and clove extract.
 While most of the ingredients are natural and safe, this product isn't perfect.
 It also contains sodium lauryl sulfate (commonly known as SLS).
-SLS is used to create a lather, but there are some concerns as to the chemicals safety.
+SLS is used to create a lather, but there are some concerns as to the chemical's safety.

-There has been a lot of testing, but so far there is no proof that this chemical is linked to serious conditions like cancer.
+There has been a lot of testing, but so far, there is no proof that this chemical is linked to serious conditions like cancer.
 However, it has been shown to irritate skin on occasion.

-One thing is for sure, this spray is certainly safer for pets and humans than most topical treatments or traditional flea collars.
+One thing is for sure: this spray is certainly safer for pets and humans than most topical treatments or traditional flea collars.

 If your pup has ever been infested with fleas, you know how much work it can be to get rid of them.
-Once they are in your home they quickly spread to your carpeting, furniture, bedding and any other cloth surface in your home.
+Once they are in your home, they quickly spread to your carpeting, furniture, bedding, and any other cloth surface in your home.

-Anywhere that needs to be treated can be with this spray!
+Anywhere that needs to be treated can be done with this spray!
 You can also treat any animal in your home.
 This is a huge benefit if you have a multi-pet household like ours.
 Collars and topical treatments can only be used on pets of a certain size and species.

-You can use Vet's Best spray on cats, dogs and even bunnies!
-It's safe for all animals of any size, and can be used on dogs and cats over 12 weeks of age.
+You can use Vet's Best Spray on cats, dogs, and even bunnies!
+It's safe for all animals of any size and can be used on dogs and cats over 12 weeks of age.

-WATCH THIS: How To Remove Fleas From A Dog – A Step by Step Video Guide
+WATCH THIS: How To Remove Fleas From A Dog – A Step-by-Step Video Guide

 Disclosure: We may earn affiliate commissions at no cost to you from the links on this page.
 This did not affect our assessment of products.
 Read more here and find full disclosure here.